luandro/Development/README.md

 #About

 This project was born from a growing desbelief in the political and economic structure of contemporary civilized societies.
-Readings from economic anthropologists [Manfred Max-Neef](http://en.wikipedia.org/wiki/Manfred_Max_Neef) and [David Graeber](http://en.wikipedia.org/wiki/David_Graeber) led me to believe that alternatives that have sustained for a much longer period of time than our own still exist in rural areas around the globe.
+Ideas from economic anthropologists [Manfred Max-Neef](http://en.wikipedia.org/wiki/Manfred_Max_Neef) and [David Graeber](http://en.wikipedia.org/wiki/David_Graeber) led me to believe that alternatives that have sustained for a much longer period of time than our own still exist in rural areas around the globe.

 #Methodology